Employment

 Employment: Regional vs Local Patterns

-The moderate correlation (0.59) between regional and local employment levels indicates some alignment in employment trends.
-This suggests that local employment partially reflects regional patterns.
+The weak correlation (-0.06) between regional and local employment levels indicates relatively independent employment patterns.
+This suggests that local employment dynamics are largely independent from regional trends.

 Employment Rate: Regional vs Local Patterns